-If we use two antennas with different linear polarization (Crossed Yagi antennas for example), we should determine polarization state of received signal.
-Such kind of measurement is useful if we need an additional information about reflection to distinguish between targets.
-This configuration needs more complicated antenna configuration and we had no experience with this type of observation, so we have not implemented this experiment.
+If we use two antennas with different linear polarization (Crossed Yagi antennas for example), we should determine the polarization state of the received signal.
+Such kind of measurement is useful if we need an additional information about the reflection to distinguish between targets.
+This configuration needs a more complicated antenna configuration.
+We had no experience with this type of observation, so we did not implement this experiment.
 However, this is exactly the scenario the system is designed for.